Martins3/Martins3.github.io/docs/loongarch/neovim.md

 I don't try to port them. use another x86 to setup the network proxy and share it to 3A5000.

 ## lazygit
-[lazygit](https://github.com/jesseduffield/lazygit)is not available because of outdated golang toolchain. so use [tig](https://jonas.github.io/tig/doc/tig.1.html) as a substitute.
+[lazygit](https://github.com/jesseduffield/lazygit) is not available because of outdated golang toolchain. so use [tig](https://jonas.github.io/tig/doc/tig.1.html) as a substitute.

 ## No more works in 3A5000